willcassella/WillowEngine/README.md

 Once you have all packages installed, compiling the engine is as simple as:

-`make -f WillowEngine.makefile all`
+`mkdir build`
+`cd build`
+`cmake ../`
+`make`

 ### Mac

-I honestly haven't tried Mac, but it works on Linux and since all the packages are portable, I don't see why it wouldn't work on Mac as well.
+Mac is not officially supported, but I don't see any reason why it wouldn't work, assuming you set up the packages (which are all portable) correctly.
+If I eventually get a Mac I'll add support for it in the CMake files.

 ## Further documentation